quasar1357/dino_paint/README.md

 ## Notebook dino_paint.ipynb

 This notebook guides through standard applications such as feature extraction, training and prediciton.
 It also includes self-prediction, where features of an image are only extracted once, and used for training and prediction on itself.
-Finally, it enables running automated tests of accuracy using different model selections.
+Finally, it enables running automated tests of accuracy and execution times using different model selections.

 Note that the code still uses some utility and wrapper functions from conv_paint, which is, therefore, a requirement.

 ## dino_paint_utils.py

-This script contains all the functions used for feature extraction with DINOv2, feature extraction with VGG16 and classification using utility and wrapper functions from conv_paint.
+This script contains all the functions used for feature extraction with DINOv2 and/or VGG16 as well as classification with a random forest.
+It uses some utility and wrapper functions from conv_paint.